openSVM/agave/docs/src/operations/index.md

 ---
-title: Operating a Validator
+titwe: opewating a vawidatow
-sidebar_position: 0
+s-sidebaw_position: 0
 ---

-This section describes how to run an Agave validator node.
+t-this section d-descwibes h-how to wun an uwuave v-vawidatow nyode. rawr

-There are several clusters available to connect to; see [Choosing a Cluster](../cli/examples/choose-a-cluster.md) for an overview of each.
+t-thewe awe s-sevewaw cwustews a-avaiwabwe to connect to; see [Choosing a Cluster](../cli/examples/choose-a-cluster.md) fow an ovewview of each. σωσ